Henderson-D/Reflections/Week4_Sat.md

 > /button>
 >
 > are interesting ways to add small touches to regularly used functions on a page.
 I also liked looking over the rotate section, as I often have a hard time visualizing from the podcast.
 I cannot see myself using that function for anything at this time, but I am sure
 > that there is something that I am over looking that I could use this function for!
+Is there a way to include code in this file without removing the "<" like I had to do?
+I will look into that more, but I could not figure it out.